Electoral systems are the voting systems used to elect people to Parliament, local councils and other boards.

 Because of criticisms of first-past-the-post, including that it was biased against smaller parties, a royal commission was set up in 1985 to consider whether New Zealand should change its electoral system.
 The royal commission recommended that New Zealand should adopt a mixed-member proportional (MMP) electoral system and increase the number of MPs to 120.

 Two referendums were held for voters to say if they wanted to change the electoral system and, if so, what they wanted to change it to.
-The majority of people chose MMP, and it was introduced in 1996.
+The majority of people did want to change and chose MMP, which was introduced in 1996.

 What is MMP?

-Under MMP each voter has two votes – one for the electorate candidate they want to be their local MP, and the other for the political party they like the most (the party vote).
-The party gets the same proportion of seats in Parliament as they got party votes.
+Under MMP each voter has two votes – one for the electorate candidate they want to be their local MP, and the other for the political party they prefer (the party vote).
+The party gets seats in Parliament in proportion to its party votes.
 For example, if a party gets a third of the votes, it will get a third of the seats in Parliament.

 Under MMP more small parties are represented.
-No one party has won more than half of all votes, so the large parties – National and Labour – have had to go into coalition with smaller parties to form a government.
+Until 2020 no party won half of all votes at an election.
+The large parties – National and Labour – had to go into coalition or make less formal agreements with one or more smaller parties to form a government.
+In 2020 Labour had the numbers to govern alone but chose to work with the Green Party, whose co-leaders became ministers.

-At the same time as the parliamentary election on 26 November 2011 a referendum was to be held to see if voters wanted to stay with MMP, or whether they wanted to change to a different electoral system.
+At the same time as the parliamentary election on 26 November 2011, a referendum was held to see if voters wanted to stay with MMP or change to a different electoral system.
+Nearly 58% voted to stay with MMP.

 Local authority elections

-In the 2000s four different electoral systems were used to elect mayors and councillors on local councils:
+In the 2000s four different electoral systems were used to elect mayors and councillors:

 - block voting, where voters have as many votes as there are vacancies